Jeroen52/samp-reputation/README.md

 =======
 api contains the api, this is here to manage your own blacklist/replist.

-example-scripts contains example scripts using samp-reputation.
+filterscripts contains example scripts using samp-reputation.

-include contains the samp-reputation includes, this is here to get the information from a replist.
+pawno/include contains the samp-reputation includes, this is here to get the information from a replist.

 =-=-=-=-=-=-=